skogsbaer/text-slides/README.md

 ### Header file for beamer presentations

-You can specify a file to be included in the header of the latex file for beamer presentations, see Pandoc's `--include-in-header` option.
-The file can be specified in the following three ways:
+You can specify files to be included in the header of the latex file for beamer presentations, see Pandoc's `--include-in-header` option.
+The files can be specified in the following three ways, all files found are included.

 - Command line flag `--beamer-header FILE`.
 - A file named `beamer-header.tex` in the same directory as the input file.